-Re-entry applicants: August 1 (Fall), December 1 (Spring) and must notify an academic advisor.
+Reentry applicants: July 15 (fall), December 1 (spring), and must notify an academic advisor.

-Note: Although we accept summer applications we recommend applying for Fall or Spring as there are not many courses offered in the summer.
+- Although we accept summer applications we recommend applying for fall or spring as there are not many courses offered in the summer.

 Why pursue a graduate degree in industrial and systems engineering?

 Graduate student involvement in cutting-edge research is part of the DNA of the UW-Madison.
 Doctoral students work closely and establish personal relationships with their advisers.
 Our world class faculty are the current national leaders in research funding, recognized for our strength and leadership in industrial and systems engineering.
 Our faculty are funded by the National Science Foundation, Department of Energy, National Institute for Standards and Technology, National Institutes of Health, Agency for Healthcare Research and Quality, and many others.

 The UW-Madison fosters a highly interdisciplinary culture where graduate students and faculty members form numerous collaborations with students and faculty members.
 Our unique spirit of interdisciplinary research is reflected in the numerous collaborators with researchers throughout the campus.

 More information available on our Research Page.